 Instructions

-- Start by making the ground meat mixture.
-In a large bowl, combine the eggs, 2 minced garlic cloves, a handful of minced parsley, the milk, salt, pepper, and breadcrumbs.
+- Make the meatball mixture by combining the eggs, minced garlic, minced parsley, milk, salt, pepper, and breadcrumbs.
 Add more breadcrumbs if necessary to be able to form the meatballs.

-- Refrigerate the mixture for a few hours, or overnight.
-Make sure it's covered in clingfilm, with the plastic touching the meat directly.
+- Cover the meat with plastic wrap, pressing the plastic onto the surface of the meat, then refrigerate for a few hours, or up to overnight.
 You can skip this step, but may have to add more breadcrumbs and the meatballs may not be as flavorful.

-- When you're ready to make the meatballs, roll the meat mixture into medium sized balls, and dredge in flour.
-Fry in hot olive oil (or sunflower oil), turning if necessary to brown all sides.
-Drain on paper towels.
+- Once the meat mixture is chilled, roll it into medium sized balls, then dredge in flour.
+Fry in hot olive oil, turning to brown all sides, then drain on paper towels.
 They should still be pink on the inside, as they'll continue to cook in the almond sauce.

-- To make the almond sauce, add about ¼ cup olive oil to a frying pan and sauté the 3 whole garlic cloves over medium heat.
-Take them out as soon as they're golden, and add them to a food processor.
+- Pour about ¼ cup olive oil into a frying pan and sauté the whole garlic cloves over medium heat.
+Take them out as soon as they're golden, then add them to a food processor or blender.

-- In the same oil, fry the raw almonds until just golden.
-Take them out as soon as they've turned color-- don't let them burn!
-Add them to the food processor.
+- In the same oil, fry the raw almonds until golden.
+Take them out as soon as they've turned color--don't let them burn--then add them to the food processor.

-- In the same oil, turn up the heat and fry the slices of white bread (making croutons).
+- In the same oil, fry the slices of white bread over higher heat to make croutons.
 Remove and add to the food processor.

-- Add the liquids (chicken stock and saffron-infused white wine) to the food processor, and blend for a minute or so (until smooth but not a complete purée).
+- Add the chicken stock and saffron-infused white wine to the food processor, and blend until smooth but not completely puréed, about 1 minute.

-- Taste, adjust the salt and pepper, and enjoy your homemade albondigas en salsa de almendras!
+- Taste, adjust the salt and pepper, and enjoy your homemade Spanish albóndigas in almond sauce!
+Serve with rice or potatoes for a delicious main course.

 Nutrition